JDaniel26-Bory/holbertonschool-shell/permissions/README.md

 James Bond, command chmod 007 hello, Write a script that sets the permission to the file hello as follows: Owner: no permission at all, Group: no permission at all, Other users: all the permissions

+11 Directories: Command chmod a+X *, Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.

+12 More directories , command mkdir -m permissions name directory, Create a script that creates a directory called my_dir with permissions 751 in the working directory.